 An oath is a solemn pledge made by a person (often referred to as the "affiant") with an appeal to God or a Supreme Being to attest to the truth of the person's statement.
 When an affiant's conscience will not permit the affiant to use the term "swear", an affirmation is permissible.
-Instead, the notary should substitute the term "affirm" for the term "swear".
+Instead, the notary should substitute the term "swear".